mdancho84/mdancho84.github.io/_posts/2019-06-27-data-science-workflow.md

 # References to Data Science Methodologies

 Several other data science workflow and project management methodologies exist.
-The two that we use are:
+The two that we use at _Business Science University_ are:

 - CRISP-DM
 - BSPF Framework